dfe-analytical-services/explore-education-statistics/README.md

 src/GovUk.Education.ExploreEducationStatistics.Admin\appsettings.Keycloak.json) configuration file contains the details for connecting Admin to this IdP.

-Alternatively, you can provide your own OpenID Connect configuration in the gitignored [appsettings.Idp.json]( src/GovUk.Education.ExploreEducationStatistics.Admin\appsettings.Idp.json) file (you can use the Keycloak equivalent as a template as to how the configuration in the file should be structured).
+Alternatively, you can provide your own OpenID Connect configuration in the [appsettings.Idp.json]( src/GovUk.Education.ExploreEducationStatistics.Admin\appsettings.Idp.json) file that is ignored from Git.
+You can use the Keycloak equivalent as a template as to how the configuration in the file should be structured.

 #### Using Keycloak